Explore our expert-made templates & start with the right one for you.

-Once you have a stream on incoming events, you need to store it somewhere.
+Once you have a stream of incoming events, you need to store it somewhere.
 One option would be to use a traditional database.
-However, choosing that option will limit your flexibility (since you have to commit to a certain schema) and the storage costs would be high.
+However, choosing that option limits your flexibility (since you have to commit to a certain schema) and the storage costs would be high.
 There are also databases built specifically for streaming, but they have limitations as well – as we’ve covered in our previous article, 4 Challenges of Using Database for Streaming Data.

-Another option would be storing your data in a data lake.
-Data lakes are based on object storage services such as Amazon S3 and Google Cloud Storage which are cheap and reliable options to store data in the cloud.
-This is the option to go for when handling high volumes streaming data, since object storage fits in nicely with this type of fluid and often only partially-structured data.
+The other option would be storing your data in a data lake.
+Data lakes are based on object storage services such as Amazon S3 and Google Cloud Storage.
+These are cheap and reliable options to store data in the cloud.
+This is the best choice for handling high volumes of streaming data, since object storage fits in nicely with this type of fluid and often only partially-structured data.